Wanggcong/SparseNeRF/tutorial.md

 * In train_xyz.py (copy train_llff.py) or render.py or eval.py, import the new file datasets_depth_xyz.py
 * Add Config.dataset_loader==‘xyz’ option if any. (search ‘loader’ )
-* Check if need to adjust the weight of depth loss, including depth ranking loss and continuity loss.
+* Check if you need to adjust the weight of depth loss, including depth ranking loss and continuity loss.
 Please see https://github.com/Wanggcong/SparseNeRF/issues/8
+* Check if you use the NDC coordinate or carefully adjust the loss weights to balance rgb color reconstruction and depth distillation losses.
+Please see the [link](https://github.com/Wanggcong/SparseNeRF/issues/6#issuecomment-1688433968)